CluedIn-io/CluedIn.Documentation/docs/020-deployment/local/010-requirements.md

 # Get access to CluedIn container registry

-The first to do to be able to run CluedIn locally is to get access to CluedIn Azure Container Registry (ACR).
+The first thing you need to do to run CluedIn locally is to get access to CluedIn Azure Container Registry (ACR).

 **Important!** Only our partners and customers can get access to CluedIn ACR.
 If you are not our partner or customer, consider becoming one.
 Discover the benefits and advantages of being our partner [here](https://www.cluedin.com/become-a-partner).